amywork777/jewelryquiz/SUPABASE_INTEGRATION_GUIDE.md

 ```bash
 npm install @supabase/supabase-js
 ```
+*Note: Firebase has been removed - everything now uses Supabase!*

-### 3. Apply Database Schema
+### 3. Apply Database Schema + Storage Setup
 1. Go to your Supabase dashboard
 2. Navigate to SQL Editor
 3. Copy the contents of `supabase-schema.sql`
-4. Paste and run the SQL
+4. Paste and run the SQL (this creates tables AND storage bucket)

 ### 4. Test the Integration
 1. Open `test-supabase-integration.html` in your browser
 2. Run all the tests to verify everything works
-3. Check your Supabase dashboard for data
+3. Check your Supabase dashboard for data AND files

 ## 🔄 How to Use

 ### Option 1: Replace Current Flow (Recommended)
-Update your main quiz to use the new Supabase-tracked endpoint:
+Update your main quiz to use the new Supabase-only endpoint:

 ```javascript
 // In your quiz submission function, change: